Git-K3rnel/VulnHub/FristiLeaks-1.3/README.md

 ## Privilege Escalation to admin user

-i prepared another reverse shell, this time a perl reverse shell in my kali machine
+I prepared another reverse shell, this time a perl reverse shell in my kali machine

 because `perl` binary exist in `/usr/bin` directory and we can execute it :